Solutions

 Your levy collection rhythm doesn't match insurance timing.

-03 / PROTECT THE SINKING FUND
+03 / PROTECT THE CASH RESERVES

-Sinking funds exist for lifts, roofs and common-area capex.
+Cash reserves exist for lifts, roofs and common-area capex.
 A single insurance bill shouldn't compromise the reserves the building has set aside for genuine long-term maintenance.

 Common questions